kadolor/wvs/wvs_online.md

 # WVS Get Started: WVS Online

-This guide details how to use the Wherobots visual studio Online to create a 3DE™️ image of your tabular data.

-3DE™️ is Wherobots' proprietary Dimensional Data Depiction Engine.

-WVS leverages this engine to convert CSV files to contextually aware 3D images.
+Using the proprietary Dimensional Data Depiction Engine (3DE) ™️, WVS emphasizes your insights by converting your flat data sources into contextually aware geospatial images.

 ## Expectation